 I chose to study Landscape Architecture at UCD due to my love of design, nature and the outdoors.
 I was always interested in society and the way that people live.
-This course at UCD offers a wide range of exciting modules in various related topics such as land use, the environment, planning, ecology, and urban design.
-The design studio is central and has prepared me for my future career by allowing me to build on my environmental knowledge, design skills while using technical and technological approaches.
-This degree has offered me a wide range of exciting opportunities, e.g. a trimester abroad, various class trips around Ireland and Europe and an internship in a Landscape Architecture firm.
-I completed my exchange at The University of Hong Kong, which proved to be the most exciting and rewarding opportunity of my life. -Niamh Conlon, Student
+This course offers a wide range of exciting modules such as land use, the environment, planning, ecology, and urban design.
+The design studio has prepared me for my future career by allowing me to build on my environmental knowledge, design skills while using technical and technological approaches.
+This course has offered me a wide range of exciting opportunities, e.g. a trimester abroad, various class trips around Ireland and Europe and an internship in a Landscape Architecture firm.
+I completed my exchange at The University of Hong Kong, which proved to be the most exciting and rewarding opportunity of my life.